The terminal and remote login

 Instructor note

-Use interactive document to vote for
+Use the interactive document to vote for

 • I have ssh